Why take part in market research?

 How can I get involved in market research?

 CMR are recruiting for people to join its Participant Panel.
 If you have a life changing medical condition or are a healthcare professional that prescribes medical devices, then you could be eligible to join.
-To learn more about our paid for market research and to sign up for free, please visit the CMR Panel Registration page.
+To learn more about our paid for market research and to sign up for free, please email firstname.lastname@example.org and one of our recruiters will be happy to answer any questions and register you for future studies.